 - Is SAT independent of Difficulty given Intelligence?

 - Yes, Difficulty Grade Intelligence

 SAT trail is blocked at Grade

 (V-structure) and Intelligence

-- Is SAT independent of Difficulty given Grade?
+- Is SAT independent of Difficulty given Letter?

 - No, Difficulty Grade Intelligence

-SAT trail is open because Grade
+SAT trail is open

-is known (V-structure) and
+- Letter is known, hence something about Grade is known (V-structure)

-Intelligence is not
+- Intelligence is not known